-As you might expect, the K values become larger for lower altitude observing sites.
-At Kitt Peak, in southern Arizona (elevation about same as Flagstaff), we have found the following average broadband extinctions: $K_V = 0.14$; $K_B = 0.26 - 0.03(B-V)$; and $K_R = 0.10$.
-At Norman, Oklahoma, with an elevation of about 300 m (1000 feet), we find K_V of about 0.20.
+As you might expect, the K values become larger for lower altitude observing sites, as there is simply more air to look through at any given zenith angle.
+At Kitt Peak, in southern Arizona (elevation about same as Flagstaff), we have found the following average broadband extinctions: $K_V = 0.14$ ; $K_B = 0.26 - 0.03(B-V)$ ; and $K_R = 0.10$ .
+At Norman, Oklahoma, with an elevation of about 300 m (1000 feet), we find $K_V$ of about 0.20.

 How constant is the extinction at any site?
 The extinction can change significantly on many time scales.
-At Flagstaff, there is a definite seasonal change of extinction (see Figure 18.3).
+At Flagstaff, there is a definite seasonal change of extinction (see Figure 19.3).
 At any site, the extinction can change due to changing atmospheric conditions (particularly amount of dust in air).

-There are also longterm changes in extinction, most prominently caused by volanic eruptions, which put large amounts of dust into the air.
-These dust eruptions often cause beautiful sunsets, and raise the extinction, as shown in Figure 18.4.
+There are also longterm changes in extinction, most prominently caused by volcanic eruptions, which put large amounts of dust into the air.
+These dust eruptions often cause beautiful sunsets, and raise the extinction, as shown in Figure 19.4.
 The fine dust which some volcanoes inject into the upper atmosphere can take months or years to settle out of the atmosphere.